SiliconLabs/wiseconnect/examples/featured/powersave_standby_associated/readme.md

   - Connect your device to the computer
   - Upgrade your connectivity firmware
   - Create a Studio project

+For details on the project folder structure, see the [WiSeConnect Examples](https://docs.silabs.com/wiseconnect/latest/wiseconnect-examples/#example-folder-structure) page.

 ### Instructions for Keil IDE and STM32F411RE MCU

+Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

   - Install the [Keil IDE](https://www.keil.com/).
   - Download [WiSeConnect 3 SDK](https://github.com/SiliconLabs/wiseconnect)
-  - Update the device's connectivity firmware as mentioned [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/getting-started-with-ncp-mode).
+  - Update the device's connectivity firmware as mentioned [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/getting-started-with-ncp-mode-with-stm32#upgrade-the-si-wx91x-connectivity-firmware).
   - Connect the SiWx91x NCP to STM32F411RE Nucleo Board following the below steps:
    - Connect the male Arduino compatible header on carrier board to female Arduino compatible header on STM32F411RE Nucleo board.
    - Mount the NCP Radio board (BRD4346A) onto the radio board socket available on the base board (BRD8045C).
    - After connecting all the boards, the setup should look like the image shown below:
     ![Figure: Setup](resources/readme/stm32_setup.png)
    - Connect the setup to the computer.
-  - Open the AWS DEVICE SHADOW µVision project - **powersave_standby_associated.uvprojx** by navigating to **WiSeConnect 3 SDK → examples → featured → powersave_standby_associated → keil_project**.
+  - Open the Powersave standby associated µVision project - **powersave_standby_associated.uvprojx** by navigating to **WiSeConnect 3 SDK → examples → featured → powersave_standby_associated → keil_project**.

 ## Application Build Environment

-The application can be configured to suit your requirements and development environment.
+The application can be configured to suit user requirements and development environment.
+Read through the following sections and make any changes needed.

+### Configure sl_net_default_values.h

+**File path for Simplicity Studio IDE:**
 - In the Project Explorer pane, expand the **config** folder and open the **sl_net_default_values.h** file.

+**File path for Keil IDE:**
+- In the Project pane, expand the **resources/defaults** folder and open the **sl_net_default_values.h** file.

-Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network.
+Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network

-- STA instance related parameters:

   - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network that shall be advertised and Si91X module is connected to it.

     ```c
     #define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"